 Hitchhiking isn’t common in England, although it might be possible I have never done it here myself.
 There are safety issues to consider if you are a solo female traveller and as it is quite unusual to see anyone hitchhiking I don’t know how much luck you would have finding a ride so I wouldn’t recommend it.

 Cheap Accommodation in the UK

 Cheap Hotels and Hostels in the UK

-The YHA is a national charity which has hostels all over the country, and helps to create opportunities for young people to experience more of the country, arranging school trips and summer camps.
-You can stay at one of their many hostels, donate, or even volunteer at one of the hostels if you apply on their website www.yha.org.uk.
+YHA is a national charity that has hostels all over the UK and helps to create opportunities for young people to experience more of the country, arranging school trips and summer camps.
+You can stay at one of their many hostels, donate, or even volunteer at one of the hostels if you apply on ttheir website.

 If you are travelling in a couple, often simple bed & breakfasts can work out cheaper than two hostel beds, or only slightly more expensive – the extra privacy is often worth the extra cash.
 They can usually be found on booking.com as well.

-Accommodation in London is more expensive than anywhere else in the country, and usually prices in the South of England are more expensive than the rest of the country, so you will have to adjust your budget accordingly.
+Accommodation in London is more expensive than anywhere else in the country, and usually, prices in the South of England are more expensive than in the rest of the country, so you will have to adjust your budget accordingly.